 The role of Corporate Social Responsibility Committee is as follows:

-4. providing external and independent oversight and guidance on the environmental and social impact of how the Company conducts its business;
+• providing external and independent oversight and guidance on the environmental and social impact of how the Company conducts its business;

-During the financial year ended 31st March, 2013, the Committee met once on 22nd January, 2013.
+During the Financial Year ended 31st March, 2015, the Committee met once on 28th April, 2014.

 Share Transfer / Transmission Committee